gaffarelj/VKI_MarsABE/setup_selection/integrators_propagators/README.md

     * An initial step size of 150s
     * A minimum and maximum factor increase of 0.25 and 3.0
     * A safety factor of 0.85
-* An Encke propagator (that propagates the difference with a Keplerian orbit)
+* An Gauss Modified Equinoctial propagator

-This leads to a simulation time of around 5 seconds, with a deviation from the benchmark of a maximum of 3.239 meters in altitude after 20 days of simulation.
+This leads to a simulation time of around 1.88 seconds, with a deviation from the benchmark of a maximum of 6.922 meters in altitude after 20 days of simulation.

-These settings may be tweaked again later on when accelerations such as drag or thrust are changed.